qgis/QGIS-Documentation/source/docs/training_manual/basic_map/symbology.rst

 .. image:: /static/training_manual/symbology/svg_layer_border.png
    :align: center

-Your rural layer should now have a texture like the one on this map:
+Your landuse layer should now have a texture like the one on this map:

 .. image:: /static/training_manual/symbology/svg_symbol_result.png
    :align: center